mottaquikarim/pycontent/content/topics/data_cleaning.md

 temp_runtime
 ```

-Assign our freshly cleaned Series back to the `movies` dataframe.
+Assign it back to the `movies` dataframe:

 ```python
 movies['Runtime'] = temp_runtime